 M365 permissions are just the starting point.
-When AI agents connect to Xero, Salesforce, and HubSpot, you need a governance framework that follows them.
-This white paper shows you how.
+When AI agents on Epic AI Platform connect to Xero, Salesforce, and HubSpot — running Microsoft Copilot, ChatGPT Enterprise, or Claude — you need a governance framework that follows them.
+With WA’s PRIS Act commencing 1 July 2026 and IPP 10 sitting directly on automated decision-making, this white paper shows you how.

 Practical framework with tool-level implementation guidance